anduong/guides/style/README.md

 * Don't include spaces after `(`, `[` or before `]`, `)`.
 * Don't misspell.
 * Don't vertically align tokens on consecutive lines.
-* If you break up an argument list, keep the arguments on their own lines and closing parenthesis on its own line.
-[Example 1][multi-line arguments] [Example 2][long method signature]
 * If you break up a hash, keep the elements on their own lines and closing curly brace on its own line.
 * Indent continued lines two spaces.